 Ice melters damage trees and soils

-Popular ice-melting salts—common table salt, calcium chloride, ammonium nitrate and urea—can damage plants, making them grow slowly, become deformed, succumb to disease, or die.
+Popular ice-melting salts — common table salt, calcium chloride, ammonium nitrate, and urea — can damage plants, making them grow slowly, become deformed, succumb to disease, or die.

-Treating for salt damage to plants
+Treating plants for salt damage

-After exposure to salt spray, evergreens may show immediate effects, while deciduous plants (trees that drop their leaves in fall) may not show damage until the next growing season.
+After exposure to salt spray, evergreens may show immediate effects while deciduous plants (trees that drop their leaves in fall) may not show damage until the next growing season.
 Symptoms include yellowing or dwarfing of foliage, or dieback and “witches broom” of twigs.
 Damage is usually more noticeable on the side facing the drift.